 Ohio Oil and Gas Attorney

 There are only a few experienced attorneys who represent landowners and mineral owners exclusively.
 Beware.
-Many firms who tout that they will represent landowners are actively representing the oil and gas industry.
-Fields, Dehmlow & Vessels represents only landowners—never the other side.
-If you are looking for an Ohio Oil and Gas Lawyer, give us a call today.
+Many firms say they will represent landowners, but they are actively representing the oil and gas industry.
+Fields, Dehmlow & Vessels represents only landowners – never the other side.

-We regularly file, and win, lawsuits on behalf of landowners throughout Ohio and the Utica and Marcellus shale region.
-The law in Ohio is constantly changing.
-Attorney Ethan Vessels has been a driving force in moving the law in favor of landowners.
+We regularly file and win lawsuits on behalf of landowners throughout Ohio and the Utica and Marcellus shale region.
+The law in Ohio is constantly changing, and attorney Ethan Vessels has been a driving force in moving the law in favor of landowners.
 He has litigated and won the following cases on appeal:

 Experienced Ohio Oil and Gas Lawyer

 Ethan Vessels was recognized in the 2018 Thomson Reuters SuperLawyers publication, one of only four attorneys in Ohio recognized for Energy and Natural Resources law.
 Ethan argued twice in 2017 before the Ohio Supreme Court on oil and gas issues on behalf of landowners.

 Since 2011, the firm’s litigation efforts have yielded over $15 million in lease bonuses to landowners and millions of increased royalty revenues.
 Ethan Vessels has also written a book, “Oil & Gas Leasing.
 What landowners need to know.”

 The firm regularly advises and advocates for landowners and mineral owners on the following:

 - Lease termination disputes involving “savings clauses” such as delay rental clauses, drilling operations clauses, force majeure clauses, “sham” operations to extend the lease, and “shut in” clauses